Ancient Gold Coins

 Medieval Hammered Gold Full Noble.

-vanity statement for the English monarchs in their claim on the French crown.
+for the English monarchs in their claim on the French crown.
+It cost almost

-relationship between the two countries has perhaps always been a tad strained -
+The relationship between the two countries has perhaps always been a tad

-the mint closed in 1440 after really only producing
+strained - the mint closed in 1440 after really only

-limited coinage under Edward III, a tiny amount of gold under Richard II and
+producing limited coinage under Edward III, a tiny amount of gold under Richard

-Henry IV, a miniscule quantity of farthings under Henry V and some of the
+II and Henry IV, a miniscule quantity of farthings under Henry V and some of

 obverse dies – perhaps a result of French sea air?!
 Ex Malthouse collection; also accompanied by